Sebastianhju/Runeterra-5e/Rules/Spells.md

 |---|---|---|---|---|---|---|
 |1st|1 Action|Self, 30ft|V,S|Instantanious|Evocation|Strength|

 In the climaxe of your performance you hit a high note.
-You can choose to spend a use of your Bardic Inspiration to give all allies within the spells range a bardic inspiration dice.
+You can choose to spend a use of your Bardic Inspiration to give an ally within the spells range a bardic inspiration dice.
 All enemies within range must make a strength saving throw or are pushed out of the spells range and are knocked prone.

+**At Higher Levels.** When you cast this spell using a spell slot of 2nd level or higher, for each level above 1st you can give another ally within range a bardic inspiration dice without expending uses of bardic inspiration.

 ---